Resilience for teams

 • Discrimination, false accusations, or perceived injustice

-While striving to prevent these risks in the workplace through policy and procedures is critical, they may still happen.
-This can have significant, long-term impacts on affected employees.
-Building team resilience can help reduce the risk or intensity of psychological harm to employees, as well as the risk of damage to the organization’s reputation and bottom line.
+While striving to prevent these risks at work through policy and procedures is critical, they may still happen.
+This can have long-term impacts on affected employees.
+Building team resilience can help reduce the risk or intensity of psychological harm to employees.
+It can also lower the risk of damage to the organization’s reputation and bottom line.

 Ready to take action?